-In this chapter, you will learn and understand the basic concepts of Logical Methodology, i.e., the second stage of database development life cycle.
+In this chapter, you will learn and understand the basic concepts of Logical Methodology, i.e., the second stage of the database development life cycle.

 Details on Logical Methodology

 A local logical data model is used to characterize the data requirements of one or more but not all user views of a database, and a universal logical data model represents the data requirements for all user views.
 The final step of the logical database design phase is to reflect on how well the model can support possible future developments for the database system.

 Logical Database Design Methodology for the Relational Model

 The objective of logical database design methodology is to interpret the conceptual data model into a logical data model and then authorize this model to check whether it is structurally correct and able to support the required transactions or not.

-In this step of database development life cycle, the main purpose is to translate the conceptual data model created in conceptual methodology (of the previous chapter) into a logical data model of the data requirements of the enterprise.
+In this step of the database development life cycle, the main purpose is to translate the conceptual data model created in conceptual methodology (of the previous chapter) into a logical data model of the data requirements of the enterprise.
 This objective can be achieved by following the activities given below: